GewelsJI/PNS-Net/README.md

     + downloading the training/testing dataset and move it into `./dataset/*`, which can be found in this [download link (Google Drive, 2GB)](https://drive.google.com/file/d/1NuXYxgulyw3LdskK9svH1rg0E4Dqh69n/view?usp=sharing).

-    + downloading pretrained weights and move it into `snapshot/ours/PNS.pth`, which can be found in this [download link (Google Drive, 99MB)](https://drive.google.com/file/d/1YCP8g_Zc-uuqJhYt81U3sxxJbZy0FDiS/view?usp=sharing).
+    + downloading pre-trained weights and move it into `snapshot/ours/PNS.pth`, which can be found in this [download link (Google Drive, 99MB)](https://drive.google.com/file/d/1YCP8g_Zc-uuqJhYt81U3sxxJbZy0FDiS/view?usp=sharing).

 1. Training Configuration:

-    + First, run `python MyTrain_Pretrain.py` in terminal for pretraining, and then, run `python MyTrain_finetune.py` for finetuning.
+    + First, run `python MyTrain_Pretrain.py` in the terminal for pretraining, and then, run `python MyTrain_finetune.py` for finetuning.

     + Just enjoy it!
 Finish it and the snapshot would save in `./snapshot/PNS-Net/*`.